-Notice besides editing a page there is an item link to read the page, an item link to view the history of page, an item link to see all the pages that share a link relationship with the page, an item link to discussion thread about the page, an item link to a page list of all pages in the group, an item link to the group's discussion feed, and an item link to the group's discussion feed.
+the history of page, there may be an item link to see all the pages that share a link relationship with the page (only appears if any relationships to this page have been set up), there is an item link to discussion thread about the page, there is an item link to a page list of all pages in the group, there is an item link to the group's discussion feed, and there is an item link to the group's discussion feed.
 Beneath this there are links to recent discussion feeds and wiki pages the user has visited.
 The Pages link takes us to a screen where we can see all the pages that have been created for a group: